French Higher Education System

 Dernière mise à jour :

 The Master’s degree is a two-year program globally, typically aimed at deepening specialized knowledge and developing advanced skills following a Bachelor’s degree.
+In France, the Master’s program is split into two separate years:

-• Master’s 1 (M1), or Year 1, is the first year, which often covers foundational advanced courses and broadens knowledge in the field of study.
+- Master’s 1 (M1), or Year 1, is the first year, which often covers foundational advanced courses and broadens knowledge in the field of study.

-• Master’s 2 (M2), or Year 2, is the second year, where students focus on more specialized or applied courses, often preparing for specific career paths or research.
+- Master’s 2 (M2), or Year 2, is the second year, where students focus on more specialized or applied courses, often preparing for specific career paths or research.

 This structure allows students in France to complete their Master’s studies progressively, with an option to exit after the first year (M1) or continue to complete the full Master’s degree (M2).